Skip to content

 id str

-The identifier that is assigned to the rendered HTML component.
+The identifier assigned to the rendered HTML component.

 properties dict[str, Any]